atredennick/prodDiv/README.md

 You can install these using: `install.packages(c("rdryad", "lme4"))`

+We also use @jslefche's function for estimating R^2 values for GLMMs: https://github.com/jslefche/rsquared.glmm

 ## Example
 The first step is to download this repo (look to the right).
 To reproduce our anaylsis, you can open the file "fraser_glmm_analysis.R" and run it.
 The Fraser et al. dataset is automatically downloaded from Dryad and cleaned-up using Fraser et al.'s original R script.
 You can also navigate to the folder where you saved this repo in the command line and run `Rscript fraser_glmm_analysis.R`.